-Shares of the Funds are listed for trading on the Exchange under the symbols FIG, CDX, AGGH, and CTA.
+Shares of the Funds are listed for trading on the respective Exchanges, as stated below.
 Share prices are reported in dollars and cents per Share.
 Shares can be bought and sold on the secondary market throughout the trading day like other publicly traded shares, and Shares typically trade in blocks of less than a Creation Unit.
 There is no minimum investment required.
 Shares may only be purchased and sold on the secondary market when the Exchange is open for trading.
 The Exchange is open for trading Monday through Friday and is closed on weekends and the following holidays, as observed: New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, Good Friday, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.